mstrlaw/mstrlaw/src/posts/2021-12-25-building-a-voice-controlled-shopping-assistant-bot-🛒.md

 ## Results

-After 2 days of hacking away and testing, Jarbas was live (on now defunct Xervo (formerly known as Modulus).
-You can check the presentation below.
+After 2 days of hacking away and testing, Jarbas was live.
+You can check the presentation to the audience below.

 <video src="/static/images/jarbas_pixels_camp_2016.mp4" controls></video>

+<p class="u-ImageDescription">Pitch moment of the hackathon.</p>